 Pros | Cons |

-- Robust built-in eCommerce features - Excellent multi-channel and POS support - Optimized checkout and fast site speed - High scalability and reliable infrastructure for fast-growing businesses | - Monthly costs can add up, especially with apps integration - High transaction fees unless you use Shopify Payments - Custom design requires good knowledge of Shopify Liquid |
+- Rich eCommerce toolkit (inventory, variants, discounts, abandoned cart, apps) - Advanced marketing and SEO capabilities via apps and built‑in tools - Optimized checkout and fast site speed - Growing AI toolkit (Shopify Magic) for product copy, emails, and store setup | - Monthly costs can add up, especially with apps integration - High transaction fees unless you use Shopify Payments - Custom design requires good knowledge of Shopify Liquid |

 WooCommerce is an open-source eCommerce plugin built for WordPress, powering a significant portion of online stores worldwide.
 It stands out among the top GoDaddy alternatives thanks to its high level of customization, plugin flexibility, and full ownership of store data, ideal for users who want to build a tailored eCommerce experience from the ground up.